marouenes/take-off/README.md

 ### Product Overview

-This repository contains the technical documentation for the software ecosystem of the product.
+This repository contains the an overview of the product and the development process.

 ## Problem Statement

-The problem statement is to create a software ecosystem for the product.
+The problem statement explain the constraints that provided the significant influence over the architecture.

 ## Solution

 ### Product Objectives

-The solution is to create a software ecosystem for the product.
+The objective key results (OKRs) of the product.

 #### Functional Requirements

-- [ ] Create a software ecosystem for the product.
+- [ ] FR1: The system shall be able to ...
+- [ ] FR2: The system shall be able to ...

 #### Non-Functional Requirements

 - [ ] The software ecosystem should be easy to use.
+- [ ] The software ecosystem should be easy to maintain.

 ## Architectural decisions and background

-The architectural decisions are to create a software ecosystem for the product.
+The architectural decisions and background explain the decisions that were made during the development process.

 ## Software Components